Supernumerary Rainbows

 Supernumerary rainbows are the faint rainbows that can sometimes be seen under the primary rainbow.
 They occur when the water droplets are smaller than 1mm wide.
 Supernumeraries & Drop Size - AtOpt

 At the bottom of my primary rainbows page I illustrate how each color makes a slightly different sized cone of concentrated light (which we see head on as a circle) and how they overlap to form a rainbow.
-Primary rainbows with supernumeraries overlap very similarly, each color is simply in banded rings.
+Primary rainbows with supernumeraries overlap very similarly, each color is simply in banded rings (which are nested cones).

 These two simulations show the concentration of each color and how they overlap to form a primary rainbow made from large verus small drops.
 The left is a primary rainbow formed by larger water droplets, and the right is a primary rainbow with supernumary bands formed from 0.7 mm droplets.
 Both feature staggered colors, allowing a rainbow to form instead of just overlapping fully to make white light, but in the supernumary simulation, each wavelength of light is banded.
 Notably, further from the primary, the supernumerary bands are more overlapped, creating washed out rainbows further out as the wavelengths mix more.

 So why exactly do smaller water droplets form bands of light and large ones don't?
-Well, wavelengths of light are very small (400nm-700nm) so only drops that are small enough will affect how the waves travel through the drops.
+Well, wavelengths of light are very small (400nm-700nm) so only drops that are small will create a strong enough interference pattern that we can see with our eyes.

 Waves